keisuke198619/ABM/README.md

 * The post analysis was performed by matlab code in the folder `./matlab_post_analysis`.

+### Note for using your own data

+* The performance of this method will be better in relatively fewer and sparse agents with than those in more and dense agents.

 ### References

 Codes for the baseline models are available in the following repositories: